-Supervision/Consultation in EFT is offered by approved EFT Supervisors and is available on an individual or group basis.
-Group and individual consultation are provided solely for the purpose of training in the EFT model and does not imply legal or ethical responsibility, nor substitute for the clinical supervision required by licensing entities or employers.
+Supervision/Consultation in EFT is available on an individual or peer group basis.
+Peer group and individual consultation are provided solely for the purpose of training in the EFT model and do not imply legal or ethical responsibility, nor substitute for the clinical supervision required by licensing entities or employers.

 (For a complete list of group consultation opportunities see here.

 Groups meet on an ongoing basis for structured discussion and to present audio or video recordings of sessions.
 The creation of an encouraging and mutually supportive learning environment is the highest priority.
 We often break into impromptu role plays improvised around a particular intervention or to help the therapist access his/her own internal processes that are activated in the treatment relationship.
 Anyone who has completed an externship is eligible to attend.
 Group consultation may also utilize live, bug-in-the-ear consultation with the therapist getting moment by moment feedback on key skills and processes.
 For therapists willing to take a chance, the learning opportunity is powerful and unmatched.

 Individual Consultation with Certified Supervisor or Supervisor-in-Training